SmartlyDressedGames/Legally-Distinct-Missile/README.md

 PR and issues are feel free to be made and approved - we don't ignore them.

+We don't commit right into `master` branch, make a branch from `dev`, and then PR inside `dev`.
+We keep `master` branch stable as possible.

 ## Resources

 fr34kyn01535 has listed all of the original plugins in a post to the /r/RocketMod subreddit: [List of plugins from the old repository](https://www.reddit.com/r/rocketmod/comments/ek4i7b/)